Afterglow (drug culture)

 Most drugs do not typically cause afterglow, but some (like MDMA) can.

-Afterglow may also occur after the usage of dissociative drugs, such as the NMDA antagonists, DXM, ketamine and PCP.
+Afterglow may also occur after the usage of dissociative drugs, such as the NMDA antagonists, dextromethorphan, ketamine, and phencyclidine.

 Afterglow occurs after the comedown or landing.
 Afterglow slowly fades, but can last as short as 24-hours, while some positive post-acute phase of psychedelic drug effects (characterized by elevated mood and openness) have been reported to extend between 6 and 8 weeks.

+Animal research has suggested a neurobiological basis for the afterglow: a 2023 study by Nardou, Dölen et al. published in Nature found that psychedelics reopen a critical period of neural plasticity in mice.